aeturrell/occupationcoder/README.md

 Given a job title, job description, and job sector the algorithm assigns a 3-digit standard occupational classification (SOC) code to the job.
 The algorithm uses the **SOC 2010** standard, more details of which can be found on [the ONS' website](https://www.ons.gov.uk/methodology/classificationsandstandards/standardoccupationalclassificationsoc/soc2010).

-This code originally written by Jyldyz Djumalieva, Arthur Turrell, and David Copple.
+This code originally written by Jyldyz Djumalieva, Arthur Turrell, David Copple, James Thurgood, and Bradley Speigner.
 If you use this code please cite:
 "Pretty Vacant: Understanding mismatch in the UK labour market from the bottom-up"

 ### Installation via terminal using pip